 One of my lovely mixing bowl salads.
 I eat BIG salads.

 First of all, a huge part of what I did as I began my healing journey was change my diet.
 I really specifically wanted to attack the sinus and congestion piece, because it was just so painful and so constant about 12-14 years ago in my life.
 At that point in my life, I didn’t know about the immune systems’ relationship to the gut, but I DID know that if I ate a lot of fruit and a lot of vegetables, well, that certainly would not hurt me!
 I also ate a good deal of sugar at that point in my life, and was still on cow’s milk.
-So, I started eating a gigantic bowl of organic berries mixed with kiwi fruit, with the skin on (zinc), twice a day.
+So, I started eating a gigantic bowl of organic berries mixed with kiwi fruit, with it’s skin on (zinc), twice a day.
 Like, I probably ate 3 to 4 cups of berries/kiwi a day.
 This was a turning point.
 Even without the other changes that I would end up making several years after this, my immune system was already so much happier.
 This was a testament to just how decimated my system was..it was responding rapidly to me actually beginning to give it what it needed.
 My allergy symptoms diminished greatly, and I was able to stop the loop of constant antibiotics and G.I. destruction.
 I increased my consumption of salads and lightly steamed vegetables, organic when possible.
 I reduced my intake of dairy, as I met with more and more folks who taught me how I was NOT a baby cow, and shouldn’t be drinking cow’s milk!
 (I had a raging Starbucks habit, as I was a barista when I was in college- a story for another day).
 I always recommend to people that if they are not ready to make any other changes to their diet, at least add in a whole bunch of natural antioxidants, macro and micro nutrients and fiber in the form of fruits and vegetables…. and good things will start to happen-it’s step one in the journey.
 As you add in the good stuff, you’ll have less room for the bad.
 And before you know it, as your gut bugs begin to change and you starve out the bad ones, you’ll stop having so many cravings.
 For me, that was so eye-opening and so incredibly telling, just how much better I began to feel.
 And, it set a “snowball down the mountain” scenario in motion for me… if these changes are making me feel this much better, what if I make even bigger changes?
 How will I feel then?

 The makings of a green smoothie with spinach, kiwi, cuke, clementine, collagen protein, celery, maca, chaga and blueberry powder, and coconut fat with coconut water